 Movie stars can be deceitful too.
-A star can drop out of a movie that they only accepted so that rivals and peers won’t win, thus moving on to other projects.
-The shallow star also benefits because it keeps their name in the press, but if stars do this as many times as Ellen Page has then the work will dry up.
+Stars can drop out of movies that they only accepted so that rivals and peers won’t win, thus moving on to other projects.
+The shallow stars also benefits because it keeps their names in the press, but if stars do this as many times as Ellen Page has then the work will dry up.
 That actress went from being a part of the A-list to slumming it on some NetFlix series based on Gerard Way’s The Umbrella Academy (a comic book whose publication dates range from 2007 to 2013).
 Directors are luckier than stars.
 There are two directors who were fired 3 times during the making of films whose initials are T and G. Francis Ford Coppola is still the credited director of The Godfather, likewise with Tony Scott on Top Gun.
 Francis had it worse because he was betrayed by friends.
 Tony was just reckless.
 During the making of Apocalypse Now, Francis tried to commit suicide on three occasions.
 For all we know, he may have been doing that to prevent being fired.